Reframing Population-Adjusted Indirect Comparisons as a Transportability Problem: An Estimand-Based Perspective and Implications for Health Technology Assessment: Transportability in Pairwise PAICs: A Dual Challenge

-\textbf{Step 2: Implicit direct transport to the decision-relevant population:} In HTA, the comparator trial population is rarely the population of interest.
-Instead, relative treatment effects are typically applied within cost-effectiveness models defined for the index trial population or for broader real-world populations relevant to reimbursement decisions.
-Consequently, the estimated effect from Step 1 (\(\Delta_{BC})\) is often applied directly to a different target population---typically, the index trial---implicitly assuming direct transportability of the active-to-active effect, without being formally identified as a second transport step in practice.
-For example, \(\Delta_{BC(AC)}\) is often an adjusted hazard ratio that is applied to the survival curve for \(B\) from the index trial to derive the relative survival of \(C\) in the index population as part of health economic model input in HTA.
-To justify the second step, analysts invoke the shared effect modifier assumption (SEMA), as described in the National Institute for Health and Care Excellence (NICE) Decision Support Unit (DSU) Technical Support Document (TSD) 18.
+\textbf{Step 2: Implicit direct transport to the decision-relevant population:} In HTA, the comparator trial population is rarely the population of interest for decision-making.\textsuperscript{57} Instead, relative treatment effects are typically applied within cost-effectiveness models defined for the index trial population or for broader real-world populations relevant to reimbursement decisions.
+Consequently, the adjusted effect estimate from Step 1 (\(\Delta_{BC})\) is often applied directly to a different target population---typically, the index trial---implicitly assuming direct transportability of the active-to-active effect, without being formally identified as a second transport step in practice.
+For example, \(\Delta_{BC(AC)}\) may be an adjusted hazard ratio for \(B\) vs. \(C\) estimated in the comparator trial population.
+In cost-effectiveness models for HTA, this hazard ratio is often applied to a baseline survival curve for \(B\) estimated from the index trial, under the assumption that this baseline represents the decision-relevant population, to generate a counterfactual survival curve for \(C\) in the index population.\textsuperscript{58} Applying \(\Delta_{BC(AC)}\) to a baseline curve from the index trial implicitly assumes that the hazard ratio is directly transportable and valid in the index population represented by that curve, i.e., \(\Delta_{BC(AC)} = \Delta_{BC(AB)}\).
+This type of workflow, in which relative effects from evidence synthesis are combined with baseline survival models in cost-effectiveness analysis, is well established in HTA decision modeling.\textsuperscript{58,59} Analogous applications may occur for other types of outcomes (e.g., binary) when PAIC-derived effects are applied to baseline risks or outcomes from a decision-relevant population;\textsuperscript{60} the consequences of doing so differ by effect measure and are summarized in Table 1.
+To justify the second step, analysts invoke the SEMA, as described in the National Institute for Health and Care Excellence (NICE) Decision Support Unit (DSU) Technical Support Document (TSD) 18.
 TSD 18 asserts that the SEMA ensures the ability to transfer inferences of active-to-active indirect comparisons (i.e., \(\Delta_{BC}\)) based on MAIC or STC between studies.\textsuperscript{57}